 Don’t Make These Mistakes

-Google AdWords is the best form of marketing for law firms.
+Google AdWords is the best form of marketing for personal injury law firms.
 There’s no more efficient or cost-effective way to sign up new clients than running ads on Google.
 But it is crucial that you run your ads correctly.
 If you can avoid the common mistakes listed above, it will go a long way in terms of helping you run a profitable campaign and making the most of your Google Ads.
 Good luck, and don’t make these mistakes!